Food and Drink in Guatemala

 Guatemalan food is filling and full of flavor.
 Like other countries in Central America, traditional meals rely heavily on corn, beans, meat, and tortillas.
 There are all kinds of local fruit drinks, coffee, and alcoholic beverages (especially beer and rum) to sample.

+The people of Guatemala have fused their culture into their cuisine, and are proud to rely on their own agricultural bounty.
 Guatemalan food is largely based on corn, which has been a staple crop here for centuries.
 The corn is ground and then used to make the tortillas that most Guatemalans consume daily.
 Tortillas are delivered from local tortillerías or made in-house at the front of a restaurant.

 In the cities, there are a variety of good food choices, including restaurants, cafés, and fast-food options.
 European influence has resulted in an array of culinary styles, especially in places like Guatemala City and Antigua.
 You can find French cafés, sushi spots, and Italian restaurants.
 There is also fusion food that combines local and international flavors.